State Farm Renters Insurance Review of 2023

 Originally founded with the purpose of providing affordable auto insurance to farmers in Illinois, where the company was established, State Farm has since expanded to offer a variety of insurance coverages, including renters insurance and homeowners insurance.

-State Farm was ahead of its time in terms of keeping its employees comfortable, introducing “posture chairs” for office workers back in 1935.
+State Farm was ahead of its time in keeping its employees comfortable, introducing “posture chairs” for office workers in 1935.

-The company outgrew its offices three times before 1929 and has grown steadily throughout its existence.
+The company outgrew its offices three times before 1929 and has grown steadily.

-The company’s governing principle is expressed in its jingle, “Like a good neighbor, State Farm is there,” which was written by prolific singer/songwriter Barry Manilow.
+The company’s governing principle is expressed in its jingle, “Like a good neighbor, State Farm is there,” written by prolific singer/songwriter Barry Manilow.

 Overall, we can say that State Farm is a reliable company with a long history of good customer service and responsible payment of claims.